Carbon disulfide: Occurrence, manufacture, properties

 The reaction is analogous to the combustion of methane.

 Global production/consumption of carbon disulfide is approximately one million tonnes, with China consuming 49%, followed by India at 13%, mostly for the production of rayon fiber.
 United States production in 2007 was 56,000 tonnes.

 Solvent

-Carbon disulfide is a solvent for phosphorus, sulfur, selenium, bromine, iodine, fats, resins, rubber, and asphalt.
-It has been used in the purification of single-walled carbon nanotubes.
+Carbon disulfide can dissolve a variety of nonpolar chemicals including phosphorus, sulfur, selenium, bromine, iodine, fats, resins, rubber, and asphalt.

+Extraterrestrial

+In March 2024, possible traces of CS2 were detected in the atmosphere of the temperate mini-Neptune planet TOI-270 d by the James Webb Space Telescope.

 Reactions

 Combustion of CS2 affords sulfur dioxide according to this ideal stoichiometry: